-Each year, the \$10,000 exempt by statute is raised by the percentage increase in the consumer price index; for 2019 the amount is \$10,800.
+Each year, the \$25,000 (as of 2022) exempt by statute is raised by the percentage increase in the consumer price index (see Pub.
+20).
 "Taxable tangible personal property" does not include personal property required to be registered with the state before it is used on a public highway, waterway, public land or in the air, as well as mobile and manufactured homes. (§ 59-2-1115).